wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 If a part is hswap then head swap is set to true

-otherwise it tries to split it on "=", the left hand side is treated as a key and the right hand side is treated as the value.
+otherwise it tries to split the part on "=", the left hand side is treated as a key and the right hand side is treated as the value.

 If the key is c then the value is parsed to determine a list of cylinders.
 THe value is a series of ranges separated by commas.
 The ranges can either be a single value, a start and end value separated by a dash or a start and end value separated by a dash and followed